crewmeister/java-coding-challenge/README.md

 #### Submission
 - Submit completed project via the Greenhouse link in the email received from the Recruitment Manager
-- Please send us a link to a github repo that with the solution
+- Please send us a link to a github repo that with the solution and make sure that that the branch/repo is not private.
 - Please do not submit zipped files